tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/Beta.md

 <h3 id="total_concentration"><code>total_concentration</code></h3>

-Sum of concentration parameters.
+Sum of concentration parameters. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2019-10-01.
+Instructions for updating:
+The `total_concentration` property is deprecated; instead use `dist.concentration1 + dist.concentration0`.

 <h3 id="trainable_variables"><code>trainable_variables</code></h3>

-Sequence of variables owned by this module and it's submodules.
+Sequence of trainable variables owned by this module and its submodules.

 Note: this method uses reflection to find variables on the current instance and submodules.
 For performance reasons you may wish to cache the result